vuex-orm/vuex-orm/docs/guide/data/retrieving.md

 */
 ```

-Use may use `first` method to fetch a single data for the entity.
+You may use `first` method to fetch a single data for the entity.
 It will return the very first item of the query results.

 ```js
 // Get the first user of the query.